Ease Of Use

 While it does cover a lot, the Grammarly free version is still rather limited.
 It serves one main function, which is basically grammar and spelling checks.
 If you just need basic grammar and spelling, you will be good to go.
 For some people, this is sufficient.
 If you are just looking to have an email proofread, the free version will deliver in this capacity.
 The checks are more in-depth than word processors, so it does still offer sufficient coverage.

-If you need more in terms of capabilities and checks, look into a Grammarly premium review.
+If you need more in terms of capabilities and checks, look into Grammarly premium.
 Grammarly premium offers more features for the writer who needs more assistance.
 If you are a freelance writer, constantly drawing up important company pitches, or just really need help to create stronger sentence structure, look to premium.

 In the meantime, if Grammarly considers adding additional free features, it could close the gap between the two service levels.
 The service is constantly expanding, so it will be interesting to see where the service continues to go.